ndonyapour/geometricCVs_OpenMM/quaternion_plugin/README.md

-OpenMM RMSDCVForce Plugin
+OpenMM QuaternionForce Plugin
 =====================
-This project is an implementation of the [RMSDForce](http://docs.openmm.org/7.5.0/api-c++/generated/OpenMM.RMSDForce.html) as a plugin for [OpenMM](https://openmm.org).
-The plugin utilizes the same code provided in OpenMM, but efforts have been made to optimize it for use as a plugin.
-The RMSDForce calculates the Root-Mean-Square Deviation (RMSD) between a group of atom positions and reference positions.
+This project implements Quaternion as a plugin for [OpenMM](https://openmm.org).

 Installing OpenMM
 ===================